sakoshy2017/hello-world/README.md

 Thanks!!!

 # Testing out Formatting
-Also trying to test out emojies like :SMILEY: and :+1: to see if they work
+Also trying to test out emojies like :smiley: and :+1: to see if they work